airbytehq/airbyte/docs/integrations/sources/zuora.md

 | `boolean` | `boolean` |  |
 | `bool` | `boolean` |  |

+Any other data type not listed in the table above will be treated as `string`.

 ### Features

 | Feature | Supported?\(Yes/No\) | Notes |